ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 import [<org-name>]/<package-name> [as <identifier>];
 ```

-When importing a package, you can then use its functions, annotations and other objects in your code.
+When importing a package, you can use its functions, annotations and other objects in your code.
 You reference these objects with a qualified identifier followed by a colon `:`, such as `<identifier>:<package-object>`.

 Identifiers are either derived or explicit.
 The default identifier is either the package name, or if the package name has dots `.` include, then the last word after the last dot.
 For example, `import ballerina/http;` will have `http:` be the derived identifer.
 The package `import tyler/net.http.exception` would have `exception:` as the default identifier.